puppetlabs-toy-chest/puppetlabs-aws/README.md

 *Required* The type of policy.
 Accepts a string specifying the policy adjustment type.
 For valid values, see AWS [Adjustment Type](http://docs.aws.amazon.com/AutoScaling/latest/APIReference/API_AdjustmentType.html) documentation.

 #####`auto_scaling_group
 *Required* The name of the auto scaling group to attach the policy to.
+This is the value of the AWS Name tag.

 #### Type: ec2_vpc
-Sets up an AWS VPC.

 #####`name`
 *Required* The name of the VPC.
+This is the value of the AWS Name tag.

 #####`region`
 *Optional* The region in which to launch the VPC.
 For valid values, see [AWS Regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#ec2_region).